JeremyLaurenson/octoprint-emc2101/README.md

 ## Multi Fan Hardware

+*It is very important to wire up the MUX and Controllers exactly as shown.
+When I tried to dasiy chain and that sort of thing, it did not work.*

 This plugin controls up to 8 Adafruit EMC2101 boards: https://www.adafruit.com/product/4808 using a SparkFun or Adafruit TCA9548A Mux: https://www.adafruit.com/product/4704